MDP for New Managers - Modules 1, 2, 3 and half-day Action Learning Set - Online and/or Classroom

 A set typically includes between 5 and 7 members, supported by a set facilitator.

-Delivered online.
+Delivered online and in person.
 You must attend all the sessions.
+Mole Valley District Council

 Online sessions include usual breaks.
 Zoom link(s) are auto-sent from [email protected] a few days in advance of delivery.
 Full instructions and course handouts will also be sent in advance.